-Natural/Organic Latex Mattresses with Eco Wool & Certified Organic Cotton
+Organic Latex Mattresses with Eco Wool & Certified Organic Latex

-The natural rubber used in Pure-Rest mattresses is breathable and ventilated for maximum comfort.
+The organic Dunlop rubber used in Pure-Rest mattresses is breathable and ventilated for maximum comfort.
 These mattresses provide excellent support, while cushioning the body evenly to prevent the formation of the painful pressure points commonly caused by innerspring mattresses.
-PureRest’s natural latex mattresses are ideal for people who want to get a great night’s sleep on the plushest and most comfortable mattress made and/or
+PureRest’s organic latex mattresses are ideal for people who want to get a great night’s sleep on the plushest and most comfortable mattress made and/or

 are sensitive or allergic to chemicals, mold, mildew, bacteria, or petroleum-based products and other types of synthetic materials;